 Whether you've seen enough of India's most popular destinations, or are simply keen to discover some less touristy spots, there are some remarkable places to visit in India that are off the beaten track.
-Discover 12 of them in this article.

 01 of 12